-Our recently completed 2020 assessment provided an updated disease review, forecast and valuation for FM and IBS for the US and Ex-US markets.
-Both assessments show that significant unmet medical needs exist in the fibromyalgia treatment armamentarium, as well as the IBS treatment armamentarium, highlighting the commercial potential for a new medicine that proves to be safe and effective as determined by the FDA.
+Our recently completed 2020 assessment provided an updated disease review, forecast and valuation for FM and IBS for the U.S. and Ex-U.S. markets.
+Both assessments show that significant unmet medical needs exist in the FM treatment armamentarium, as well as the IBS treatment armamentarium, highlighting the commercial potential for a new medicine that proves to be safe and effective as determined by the FDA.